Goh Meng Seng issued Pofma correction direction

 LTA is a statutory board under the MOT.

-Mr Goh was issued a correction direction under the Protection from Online Falsehoods and Manipulation Act, under the instruction of Transport Minister Chee Hong Tat.
+Mr Goh was issued a Protection from Online Falsehoods and Manipulation Act (Pofma) correction direction under the instruction of Transport Minister Chee Hong Tat.

 MOT said one of Mr Lum’s companies, Lum Chang Building Contractors, has two ongoing projects with the LTA.
 Both contracts were awarded before Iswaran was appointed transport minister.